-University of Ljubljana, Faculty of Computer and Information Science Elective courses BDR-RI 2018/19 All courses are 5 ECTS.
+University of Ljubljana, Faculty of Computer and Information Science Doctoral study programme Computer and Information Science Elective courses BDR-RI 2020/2021 All courses are 5 ECTS.
 There are two types of courses available.

-The regular lecture type courses follow the format 15-20-15 (lectures-seminar-tutorial hours), and are delivered by lectures.
-The individual research courses are designed to introduce technological breakthroughs or advanced technological/practical solutions in computer and information science.
-Students work under the supervision of the lecturer on a seminar topic that is potentially related to the student's doctoral research topic.
+The lecture type courses are delivered as regular lectures and follow the format 15-20-15 (lectures-seminar-tutorial hours).
+The individual research type courses are designed to introduce advanced technological breakthroughs or practical solutions in computer and information science.
+Students work under the supervision of the lecturer on a seminar topic that is related to the student's doctoral research topic.
 Each course can be selected by at most two students.
 The lecturer of the course must not be the advisor or co-advisor of the student selecting the course.
 Each student can select only one individual research course.
-Lecture type courses offered in 2018/19:
+Lecture type courses offered in 2020/2021: